Report Reveals NZ’s Most Urgent Climate Risks

 • Coastal and indigenous ecosystems – including estuaries, dunes, coastal lakes, wetlands due to sea-level rise, extreme events and increase of invasive species due to climate change.

-• Community well-being due to displacements and, inequality to adapt to climate change due to the differences in age, race, socio-economic status, literacy, etc.
+• Community well-being is affected by displacements and inequality in adapting to climate change due to differences in age, race, socioeconomic status, literacy, etc.

-• Economic costs from lost productivity, disaster relief costs.
-Extreme climate events will affect livelihoods, widen socio-economic gaps, and the economy as a whole.
+• Economic costs from lost productivity and disaster relief costs.
+Extreme climate events will affect livelihoods and widen socio-economic gaps and the economy as a whole.

 • Availability and supply of potable water, the risk to buildings and infrastructures (wastewater and stormwater, ports, etc) due to sea-level rise and other severe climatic events.